rolandtoth/InputfieldURLChecker/README.md

 ## Usage

 1. Install the module.
-All URL type fields will automatically have a test link button.
+All URL type fields will automatically get a URL check button.

 1. Go to module settings and tweak options.